JieGou/ArchitectureRouting/README.md

 ### Changing addin directory

-`ArchitectureRouting.csproj` copies `*.addin` into machine's `%ProgramData%\Autodesk\Revit\Addins\2021` directory.
+`Arent3d.Architecture.Routing.App.csproj` copies `*.addin` into machine's `%ProgramData%\Autodesk\Revit\Addins\2021` directory.
 But this destination is customized by environment variables.

 When oher Revit versions is on your computer, define `REVIT_VERSION` environment variable (for example `SET REVIT_VERSION=2019`).

 Also, `REVIT_ADDIN_PATH` environment variable is available.
 If `REVIT_ADDIN_PATH` is defined, `REVIT_ADDIN_PATH` totally overrides destination.

-Here are commands that are executed after building `ArchitectureRouting.csproj`:
+Here are commands that are executed after building `Arent3d.Architecture.Routing.App.csproj`:

 ```
 "$(SolutionDir)make_addin\$(OutDir)\make_addin" "$(TargetPath)"